MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/using-net-rings-and-net-ring-iterators.md

 NIC client drivers perform operations on net rings by calling into the *Net Ring Iterator Interface*.
 A [**NET_RING_ITERATOR**](net-ring-iterator.md) is a small structure that contains references to the post and drain indices of a **NET_RING** to which it belongs.

-Each **NET_RING** has multiple iterators.
-For example, the packet ring has an iterator that covers the drain section of the ring (a *drain iterator*) and an iterator that covers the post section of the ring (a *post iterator*).
-Likewise, the fragment ring has the same iterators.
+Each **NET_RING** can have multiple iterators.
+For example, the packet ring might have an iterator that covers the drain section of the ring (a *drain iterator*), an iterator that covers the post section of the ring (a *post iterator*), and an iterator that covers both the post and drain sections.
+Likewise, the fragment ring can have the same iterators.

 To make it easy for client drivers to control each iterator for each ring, the Net Ring Iterator Interface separates iterators into two categories: [**NET_RING_PACKET_ITERATOR**](net-ring-packet-iterator.md) and [**NET_RING_FRAGMENT_ITERATOR**](net-ring-fragment-iterator.md).
-These are wrapper structures around the **NET_RING_ITERATOR** and are either passed as parameters to, or returned by, all Net Ring Iterator Interface methods.
+These are wrapper structures around the **NET_RING_ITERATOR** and are used in all Net Ring Iterator Interface API calls.

 By advancing, getting, and setting packet and fragment iterators, client drivers post and drain network data in their packet queues' net rings.
 Client drivers also call methods on net ring iterators to access the ring's elements.